ExplainedRE/website/content/posts/flare-on7 - Codeit/index.md

     $FLUZYTJACB = DLLCALL("advapi32.dll", "int", "CryptCreateHash", "ptr", ...[snip]
 ```

 The function `AREGTFDCYNI` is a very interesting function and it looks like it performs bit manipulations on the computer name.
 Let's go over it slowly to understand this function.
-We annotated, commented and rename some parts fro your convenience.
+We annotated, commented and renamed some parts for your convenience.

 ```vb
 FUNC AREGTFDCYNI(BYREF $computer_name)